Optional Practical Training (OPT)

 - Click on Optional Practical Training (OPT) Workshop Request.
 Go to "Click here to display sessions" button, click and choose a date.

 - You will receive an email with a WebEx Registration link.
-Register for the virual workshop following the email instructions.
+Register for the virtual workshop following the email instructions.

 - Once you register, you will receive an email from webex confirming your registration.
 15 minutes prior to event (not earlier), you will be able to join the workshop on-line to check the status of your audio/video settings.

-Step 3: Prepare Documents and Attend the Virtual OPT Workshop
+Step 3: Attend the Virtual OPT Workshop.
+Required Documents for OPT I-20 Issuance.

 You will receive an email from HCC Forms with details about your OPT Workshop and a link to register for the Virtual Workshop.

-5. Copy of passport (at least 6 months from the filing date, or include a receipt for extension or renewal)
+- Copy of passport biometric page (at least 6 months from the filing date, or include a receipt for extension or renewal)

-8. $410 money order or personal check payable to US Department of Homeland Security
+- $410 fee - money order or personal check payable to US Department of Homeland Security For latest filing fees instructions, go to https://www.uscis.gov/forms/filing-fees

 **The CVF form should be submitted to email@example.com.
 Please include your HCC ID number in your email.
 If you have already applied for graduation or for reduced course load (RCL) for this semester, the form should be part of your file and you won’t need a second one.